mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 # Project scripts structure

-To ensure I don't get one blob of code I make R script files that will do data loading and transforming for each source.
+To ensure I don't get one blob of code, I make R script files that will do data loading and transforming for each source.
 This way I can easily locate where I should adjust code in case something is not how I wanted things to be.
 All the files for each data source is called from a central data-prep file, wherein I do all data transformations take place that are cross-source.
 This idea is depicted in the diagram below:

 {:refdef: style="text-align: center;"}
 <img src="/_pages/snippets-and-tips/script-structuring/data-prep.png" alt="Script structure" align="middle"/>
 {: refdef}

+As a side effect this approach let's you recycle the data prep scripts for source files for different projects using the same

 # Data processing functions